If you’re like me, we can’t spend the entire 100th day of school counting things. That feels monotonous… even though it’s just for a day.

 Don’t worry if you don’t finish writing this book all in one sitting.
 The beauty of writing projects like this 100th day of school writing booklet is that they can last over multiple days and students know exactly what to do the next time they sit down to write.

-These cute monsters are featured in more of the free 100th day things I’ve created for you!
+These cute monsters (or aliens) are featured in more of the free 100th day things I’ve created for you!

 Check out these little guys in: